SparkBeyond/agentune/docs/duckdb.md

 # Notes and explanations about duckdb

-This is a collection of my notes about duckdb's behavior, documenting some things that I found difficult to understand from the existing duckdb documentation.
+This are my notes about duckdb's behavior, documenting some things that I found difficult to understand from the existing duckdb documentation.
 Some of it comes from reading various duckdb tickets and discussions, some from experimentation.

-This assumes thorough knowledge of what duckdb already documents; both the general and the python-specific sections.
-This is *not* an introduction to duckdb, or something to read after you've read just a few pages and examples of the duckdb docs.
-It is meant to supplement and to underscore things that are especially relevant to this codebase.

-You need to understand the duckdb docs (and then this document) to work with most parts of this codebase.
-Yes, there's a lot of it, and you don't know which parts you'll need, so it's tempting to skip it all until you do need it.
-Sorry, but there are no shortcuts.
+I've been wrong before, more than once, about duckdb's behavior.
+You should trust-but-verify this document, and please do correct it if you can.
+You can submit additions, although we don't want to repeat here anything that is clearly documented in the duckdb python API docs or SQL docs.

 Note that the duckdb python API implements the Python standard DB-API 2.0 (documented [here](https://peps.python.org/pep-0249/)), but the names here can be a bit confusing.
 A `DuckDBPyConnection` is both a Connection and a Cursor, in terms of the DB-API; the `connection.cursor()` method returns the same type as the original `connection`.
 In the rest of this document, I use the term `connection` meaning a `DuckDBPyConnection`, not the narrow interface called a Connection in the DB-API.

-I've been wrong before, more than once, about duckdb's behavior.
-You should trust-but-verify this document, and please do correct it if you can.
-You can submit additions, although we don't want to repeat here anything that is clearly documented in the duckdb python API docs or SQL docs.

 ## duckdb's management of connections